swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 means that timeouts are inherently unreliable.
 Importantly, timeouts become more unreliable the more tests in the test suite.

-### Use polling iterations
+### Directly use polling iterations

-Another option considered was using polling iterations, either solely or combined with the interval value.
+Another option considered was directly using polling iterations, either solely or combined with the interval value.

 While this works and is resistant to many of the issues timeouts face in concurrent testing environments - which is why polling is implemented using